moddio/indie.fun-docs/intro/cashout.md

 ## **Cashing Out Cryptocurrency:**

-When you’ve earned crypto (e.g., from in-game transactions or NFT sales), you may want to convert it into your local currency (USD, EUR, etc.).
+When you’ve earned crypto (e.g., from in-project transactions or NFT sales), you may want to convert it into your local currency (USD, EUR, etc.).
 The platforms that allow you to do this are often called **off-ramps**.
 Here’s how it works and some popular services to consider.

 ### **What Is an Off-Ramp?**